simgunz/ktouch-lesson-generator/README.md

-     --max-number-length=<n>               Maximum length of the generated numbers. [default: 3] --max-letters-combination-length=<n>  Maximum length of the generated combinations of letter (for first 2-3 lessons). [default: 4] -h --help                                Show this screen.
+     --max-number-length=<n>               Maximum length of the generated numbers. [default: 3] --max-letters-combination-length=<n>  Maximum length of the generated combinations of letter (for first 2-3 lessons). [default: 4]
+     --no-shuffle-dict                     Do not shuffle the dictionary file.
+Useful if the dictionary file is a frequency list and we want to prioritize picking the most common words on the top of the list.
+  -h --help                                Show this screen.
   -v --version                             Show version.
 ```

 Basic usage